Skip to main content

 How long should a consulting final report take to deliver?

-For an AI transformation audit, the final report including roadmap should be deliverable within two weeks of engagement kickoff when the platform handles synthesis, gap analysis, and report generation.
+For an AI readiness assessment, the final report including roadmap should be deliverable within two weeks of engagement kickoff when the platform handles synthesis, gap analysis, and report generation.
 One week for discovery and document collection, one week for analysis, synthesis, and report finalization.
 Engagements that stretch to six or eight weeks give clients time to second-guess the investment before the deliverable arrives.

 What is the difference between audit findings and an implementation roadmap?